asyncapi/generator/docs/generator_template.md

 New temperature detected 72955029 sent to temperature/changed
 ```

-To make sure your client works, also test it using an [MQTT CLI](https://hivemq.github.io/mqtt-cli/) using docker.
-Run the command `docker run hivemq/mqtt-cli sub -t temperature/changed -h test.mosquitto.org` on your teminal.
-It will download the image if you don't have it locally then the CLI will conncet to the broker, subscribe to the `temperature/changed` topic and then output the temperature ids on the terminal.
+To make sure your `test.py` and client code works check if the broker really receives temperature-related messages.
+You can do it using an [MQTT CLI](https://hivemq.github.io/mqtt-cli/) using docker.
+Run the command `docker run hivemq/mqtt-cli sub -t temperature/changed -h test.mosquitto.org` in your terminal.
+It will download the image if you don't have it locally, then the CLI will connect to the broker, subscribe to the `temperature/changed` topic and then output the temperature ids on the terminal.

-### 3.Update the template with client code
+### 3. Update the template with client code

 Open **index.js** and copy the content of **client.py** and replace `{asyncapi.info().title()}` with it.
 It should look like the code snippet below now: